|

 If it is cold, warm it in your hands before playing to limit condensation.

 Carefully wipe out the bore with a cloth or piece of chamois leather.
+Suck dry air into the windway through the beak, while closing the bottom end of the head joint with one hand, to remove some of the dampness there, and exhale it outside the recorder.
+Do this for one or two minutes.
 Then let the instrument dry out completely (especially the windway which cannot be wiped) before closing its case.
 It is a good idea to use a stand for this, so that the pieces are held vertically.

 Click here for more detailed information on condensation in recorders

 Oil the recorder every 3 months with linseed oil or every month with almond oil.
-Use a mop, a piece of cloth fixed to a rod with a slit in the end, a bottle brush or even a large feather to put oil inside the bore.
+The best tool for this is a bottle brush of the right diameter which will put a thin layer of oil over the whole bore surface, but you can also use a mop, a piece of cloth fixed to a rod with a slit in the end, or even a large feather to to do the job.
 You can also oil the labium sparingly with a cotton bud or small paintbrush but NEVER the block and windway.
 Do not overoil.

 You can repair or adjust thread joints yourself.
 If they become too loose it is often sufficient to add a little thread.
 If they are too tight you can take some off.
 For this you can use buttonhole silk or polyester which you wax with beeswax.
 Simply pull the thread across the wax.
 It should then stick to the joint.
 Be careful not to put on too much thread or there could be a risk of splitting the instrument.
 Check this by carefully trying to assemble the recorder as you go along.
 After much use it can become necessary to change the joint completely.
 Cut away the old thread without touching the wood, and wind on some new waxed thread (cf drawing below).
 Begin by laying a loop lengthwise along the tenon, continue wrapping the thread around it, keeping the layer as regular as possible.
 As before, be careful not to put on too much.
 To secure the joint just pass the end through the loop and pull it back under the joint.